 - 16 iPads for use in Early Years.

-- 2 ICT suites, both with latest-generation computers for Secondary.
+- 2 ICT suites, both with latest-generation computers or laptops for Secondary.

 - Innolab equipped for Robotics and 3D printing in Secondary.

 - Secure network: Firewall, internet filters and MDM (Mobile Device Management) system.

 - TIC Department and IT staff to support teachers, pupils and parents.

 - Bluetooth sensors used with mobile devices for science experiments.

 - Promethean touch sensitive TVs in Years 1 and 2.